The Best Time to Share a Post on Facebook 2022

 - Try to use Facebook Insights

-Using Facebook Insights is one way to determine the right time to post to your social audience on Facebook.
+Using Facebook Insights is one way to determine the best time to post on Facebook and get a higher reach from your audience.
 To get access to these, you'll need a Facebook profile.
 By clicking the required link at the top of your screen, you will gain access to your insights.

 You're curious as to when your Facebook friends are online.
 To do so, go to the left-hand menu and choose Articles.
 This will show you when your followers are online, both by day and by time.